Frequently Asked Questions

 Does The Corner Cabinet install my cabinets?

 We are not in the business of installation, but we have a close relationship with the best installers in the area, and therefore we can help coordinate your installation.
 If you select your own contractor, we are also happy to work with you and them to provide all the information and coordination necessary to complete your project.
+Either way it’s a win/win for you.
+You have complete control and we are also by your side to help manage the installation.

 What will my initial appointment consist of?

-Your initial appointment will consist of a showroom tour to look at and differentiate between the different product lines, styles, materials, and finishes.
+Your initial appointment will consist of a showroom tour to look at and differentiate between the different product lines, cabinet construction, styles, materials, and finishes.
 We’ll take time to understand the scope of your project and collect any initial information you bring with you.
 Also, think of this meeting as an opportunity to interview both the salesperson and our company.
 You want to be comfortable and confident with the designer you choose to design your space.

 How do I create a budget for my project?